MicrosoftDocs/cloud-adoption-framework/docs/scenarios/aks/strategy.md

 ## Modern container outcomes

-To measure the impact of modern container adoption efforts, the following are a few key outcomes that can be tracked and evaluated:
+To measure the impact of modern app platform adoption efforts, the following are a few key outcomes that can be tracked and evaluated:

 - **Accelerated development times:** Combining development tools, automated deployment, and integrated monitoring across consistent and standardized environments allows developers to focus more on building great products and less on the supporting infrastructure configuration across dev and prod environments.
 - **Streamlined operations:** Standardized container orchestration ensures consistent runtimes across all hosts, which can reduce technical complexity across the portfolio.
 Through standardization, centralized operations teams can extend traditional support and operations practices to container hosts resulting in a smaller number of assets to be managed.